kerry-tokyo/dr-pepper-map-club/README.md

 A web app that checks vending machines equipped with Dr Pepper.

+## Purpose

+Through this web app, you can learn to build a simple service using Firebase, React and TypeScript.

+## License

+The license for this repository is BSD-3-Clause.
+You are free to use it, but you may not use it to guarantee or promote products derived from this software.
+In addition, since the copyright of the logo belongs to the author, any acts such as falsification are prohibited.

 ## Start

 ### 1. Firebase & Google Map API